MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler-deprecated.md

- #"RevoScaleR-deprecated": Deprecated functions in RevoScaleR
+ #RevoScaleR-deprecated: Deprecated functions in RevoScaleR
  ##Description

 These functions are provided for compatibility with